 Knowing and having on hand the right cooking utensils will make preparing a recipe much easier.
 When learning to cook everything, would you be flexible enough to substitute some other piece of equipment.
 If you run out of an ingredient when in the middle of preparing a recipe, knowing something about cooking conversion can save a lot of time by substituting with something else.
 Cooking measurement accuracy is utmost important for the end result of your product.
 Really all these problems can be prevented by reading your recipe thoroughly before beginning.
 You might want to select something else if it becomes a hassle.

 Start off cooking some simple recipes or some crockpot recipes.
 You will find many easy free recipes right here on the website; the ones I started with when I had only one little pamphlet of recipes.
+My friend Mary is an experienced cook she also has tried and true recipes.
 Take advice from experienced cooks who offer you cooking tips.
 Make sure you understand the differences in cooking methods, such as frying, boiling, broiling or baking.

 Read every recipe thoroughly and learn to understand key ingredients in a recipe which leads to a delicious final product.
 Would you prefer to use butter or margarine?
 Is it best to use solid shortening or oil?
 Sometimes a recipe will give you a choice; would you make a good choice?
 If you are out of the ingredient called for in the recipe, is it worth substituting another ingredient or are you best to wait until you can buy the one in the recipe?
 Learn more if you don't know cooking measurements like how many teaspoons in a tablespoon.
 These are somethings you will know when you learn how to cook everything.